 Sometimes you will have leftovers after dinner, but not quite enough to make another meal.
 In this case, find new ways to use leftovers that will allow you to use them instead of wasting them.
 For instance, leftover meat can be used to make homemade dog food; leftover vegetables can be composted if they don’t have a sauce on them or leftover mashed potatoes can be frozen until you get enough for a meal.
 Just because you have a small amount does not mean you have to waste it.

 17. Shop with a grocery list:

 I talked about spending less time in the store and how it can help you reduce food waste already.
 Shopping with a grocery list is another simple way to reduce food waste that can be stacked onto doing fewer shopping trips.
-When you shop without a list, you leave yourself open to impulse purchases which often cause wasted food and wasted money every time.
+When you shop without a list, you leave yourself open to impulse purchases (Six Dollar Family) which often cause wasted food and wasted money every time.

 18. Make certain your food storage is properly dated: